-Symptoms of magnesium deficiency are similar to those of potassium deficiency and include nausea, fatigue, trouble sleeping, irritability, pain, weakness, numbness, and tingling of the extremities, muscle contraction and cramps, heart arrhythmia and personality changes.
-I don’t know about you, but a lot of the people that I talk to on a daily basis complain of similar symptoms.
-A lot of pain (like back or hip pain), insomnia, anxiety and irritability, and fatigue…we chalk it up to a high-stress lifestyle, which is pretty spot-on because magnesium helps us to handle stress better.
+Symptoms of magnesium deficiency are similar to those of potassium deficiency.
+They include nausea, fatigue, trouble sleeping, irritability, pain, weakness, numbness, and tingling of the extremities, muscle contraction and cramps, heart arrhythmia, and personality changes.
+I don’t know about you, but a lot of the people that I talk to complain of similar symptoms daily.
+We chalk a lot of pain (like back or hip pain), insomnia, anxiety and irritability, and fatigue up to a high-stress lifestyle, which is pretty spot-on because magnesium helps us handle stress better.
 Instead of pharmaceuticals, maybe we just need more oatmeal or green vegetables, for example.

-Magnesium deficiency is associated with low levels of potassium in the blood, and severe magnesium deficiency can result in low levels of calcium in the blood.
-Magnesium, potassium, and calcium are cornerstones of the ultra-healthy DASH diet (Dietary Approaches to Stop Hypertension), which is widely regarded to be the healthiest diet of all.
+Magnesium deficiency is associated with low levels of potassium in the blood, and severe magnesium deficiency can result in low levels of calcium.
+Magnesium, potassium, and calcium are cornerstones of the ultra-healthy DASH diet (Dietary Approaches to Stop Hypertension), widely regarded as the healthiest diet of all.

-I wondered what someone would have to eat in a day to meet their requirements for both potassium and magnesium.
+I wondered what someone would have to eat in a day to meet their potassium and magnesium requirements.
 The diet below would provide enough potassium (4731 mg; both males and females over the age of 14 years need 4,700 mg a day) and more than enough magnesium (541 mg; a woman between the ages of 31 and 70 need 320 mg a day, and a male of the same age needs 420 mg a day).

-Breakfast: 2 slices whole wheat toast with 2 Tablespoons of peanut butter, 1 orange, 1 cup of milk
+Breakfast: 2 slices whole-wheat toast with 2 Tablespoons of peanut butter, one orange, 1 cup of milk

 Lunch: A grilled chicken and strawberry salad, a container of low-fat yogurt, and 1 ounce of sunflower seeds

-Dinner: 3 oz pork tenderloin, 1/2 cup cooked quinoa, 1/2 cup cooked spinach, and 1 medium sweet potato
+Dinner: 3 oz pork tenderloin, 1/2 cup cooked quinoa, 1/2 cup cooked spinach, and one medium sweet potato

 Snack: 1 cup of cantaloupe